 Natural Contamination -- In a small percentage of wells, contaminates such as nitrate, sulfate, arsenic, radionuclides, perchlorate and total dissolved solids have exceeded federal standards.
 There is some debate as to whether all occurrences of these constituents are natural occurring or the result of man-made activities.
-The Texas Cooperative Extension (TCE) has developed Drinking Water Problems Fact Sheets which discuss the sources, health affects, where problems are know to exist, what can be done by the well owner, and different water treatment methods that can be used by the private well owner:
+The Texas AgriLife Extension Service has developed Drinking Water Problems Fact Sheets which discuss the sources, health affects, where problems are know to exist, what can be done by the well owner, and different water treatment methods that can be used by the private well owner.
+These Fact Sheets can be found at the TAES online bookstore